picamator/FileRenamer/readme.md

 Console application for Renaming Files in the directory and subdirectories.

 FileRenamer based on:
-- working with different rename strategies e.g. microtime, translit from Ukranian, Russian, Hungarian etc.
+- working with different rename strategies e.g. microtime, transliteration to Latin of Ukrainian, Russian, Hungarian, Portuguese, German etc.
 - providing ability registry new strategies
 - creating process report in .csv format
 - safety algorithm without removing source files.
 New directory with renamed files will be created.